Meet London’s first 50 Urban Food Heroes using food for good

 - Not forgetting the trainers and space makers that help more people learn, create, and start fresh new ventures to grow, cook, make and save good food in London.

-Read on for the full list and look out for our new Urban Food Map coming later in spring, which will help us to showcase even more Urban Food Heroes.
+Read on for the full list and check out our Good Food Map showcasing many more Urban Food Heroes.

 Be Enriched: Connecting people with each other over a bite to eat.
 They use fruit and veg from grocers and markets, household gardens and grow herbs and edible plants to cook delicious hot vegetarian meals.